MicrosoftDocs/customer-insights/ci-docs/system.md

 The Environment status summary is designed to help you quickly understand the status of your environment based on the business impact of what you’ve configured.
 The summary reviews jobs in the following order:

 - If exports are configured, the system summarizes export job statuses.
-- If exports are not configured, the system summarizes segment job statuses for segments configured for Customer Journey Orchestrator.
+- If exports aren't configured, the system summarizes segment job statuses for segments configured for Customer Journey Orchestrator.
-- If you have not configured any segments for Customer Journey Orchestrator, the system summarizes job statuses for jobs that put data into Dataverse.
+- If you haven't configured any segments for Customer Journey Orchestrator, the system summarizes job statuses for jobs that put data into Dataverse.
 - If you haven’t configured any features that move data into Dataverse, the system reviews the unification (merge) job to help indicate if your unification is running normally.

 This feature is available only in the United States.